Saint-John Perse: Secretary to Aristide Briand: 1921–32

 In 1921 in Washington, DC, while taking part in a world disarmament conference, he was noticed by Aristide Briand, Prime Minister of France, who recruited him as his assistant.
-In Paris, he got to know the fellow intellectual poet Larbaud, who used his influence to get the poem Anabase published, written during Leger's stay in China.
+In Paris, he got to know the fellow intellectual poet Larbaud, who used his influence to get the poem Anabase published.
 Gide, who was serving as the editor of La Nouvelle Revue Française, visited St. Léger and asked him if he had any poems to publish.
 St. Léger pointed to his trunk and stated: "You may find something in there.
 Look".
-Upon opening the trunk, Gide found the Anabase.
-Leger was warm to classical music and knew Igor Stravinsky, Nadia Boulanger, and Les Six.
+Upon opening the trunk, Gide found Anabase.
+St. Léger was fond of classical music and knew Igor Stravinsky, Nadia Boulanger, and Les Six.
 In Parisian intellectual and artistic circles, St. Léger was considered to be rising poet, and he maintained a close friendship with Marcel Proust, whose work he in turn much admired.
 As Proust worked on the later volumes of his magnum opus À la recherche du temps perdu, St. Léger offered him advice and encouragement.
 Proust paid St. Léger a tribute in the fourth volume of À la recherche du temps perdu, the ominously titled Sodom et Gomorrah, where two servants, Marie Gineste and Céleste Albart, find the Éloges by St. Léger in the bedroom of the narrator.
 After reading some of his poems, Céleste states that St. Léger has written riddles instead of poems and tosses the book down in disgust.
 Despite the apparently unflattering nature of the scene, it was a tribute as the message was that only a gifted few could really appreciate St. Léger's poetry.